 Certification is granted for a two year period.
-It may be renewed by Recertification, a process designed to assist the CRM's in maintaining and expanding competence.
-If your certification has lapsed you must file for an extension, otherwise you will be dropped from the CRM roster.
+It may be renewed by Recertification, a process designed to assist the CADC in maintaining and expanding competence.
+If your certification has lapsed you must file for an extension, otherwise you will be dropped from the CADC roster.
+In order to file for an extension you must send a detailed letter explaining the cause for lapsed certification.